About traveling from Naples to Positano

 How to get from Naples to Positano

 If you are travelling from Naples to Positano, you have several travel options.
 The cheapest way to travel from Naples to Positano is by public transport.
-However, there isn’t a direct route from Naples to Positano by bus or train, so you’ll have to take the train from Naples Central Station to Sorrento, and then hop on a bus or a ferry to Positano.
+However, there isn’t a direct route from Naples to Positano by bus or train, so you’ll have to take the train from Naples Central Station to Sorrento and then hop on a bus or a ferry to Positano.
 To avoid annoying transfers and overcrowded buses, the best way to travel from Naples to Positano is by car.

 Naples to Positano by train